christinec-dev/exanno_online_exam_system/README.md

 # Exanno Online Examination System Backups
 Online Examination System developed for a Higher Educational Institute as part of my final year CS project.

-### To use this, create a credentials file to connect to your db in the admin/config folder
+#### *To use this, create a credentials.php file to connect to your db in the admin/config folder

 ## Technologies Used
 1. Front-End (HTML5, CSS3, JS)